-This will send an email to the teacher stating your request to the teacher's Naviance account.
-It will also record that you have requested it in your Naviance account.
-When the teacher has completed the Recommendation, they will mark it as completed and it will show in your Naviance account so you can keep track of your application materials
+This will send an email to the teacher stating your request to the teacher's MaiaLearning account.
+It will also record that you have requested it in your MaiaLearning account.
+When the teacher has completed the Recommendation, they will mark it as completed and it will show in your MaiaLearning account so you can keep track of your application materials

-SENDING ACT/SAT TEST SCORES
+SENDING ACT/SAT/CLT TEST SCORES

-OFFICIAL TEST SCORES SHOULD BE REQUESTED BY THE STUDENTS DIRECTLY FROM THE TESTING AGENCY.
+OFFICIAL TEST SCORES MUST BE REQUESTED BY THE STUDENTS DIRECTLY FROM THE TESTING AGENCY.

-- Go to www.sat.org or to www.act.org - Sign-in to your account and follow the steps - · Have your credit card handy for payment - Student athletes would use this website for submitting test scores to NCAA.
+- Go to collegeboard.org or to act.org or to cltexam.com - Sign-in to your account and follow the steps - Have your credit card handy for payment - Student athletes would use this website for submitting test scores to NCAA.
 Use the NCAA code "9999."
-For NAIA use code "9876." - Up to 4 score reports may be sent for free within certain time periods - SAT During registration & 9 days after test date - ACT During registration only
+For NAIA use code "9876." - \ Up to 4 score reports may be sent for free within certain time periods - \ SAT During registration & 9 days after test date - \ ACT During registration only - \ CLT Always Free